python/mypy/docs/source/config_file.rst

     Disable name-defined error checking for the given values.

-    Note: This setting should be used *only* if new values have beed defined into the ``builtins`` module.
+    Note: This setting should be used *only* if new values have been defined into the ``builtins`` module.